nomike/parametric-pride-flag-rainbows/print-instructions.md

 When you load the STL in prusa slicer, it will show a message that the object looks like a logo and will ask you whether it should add color changes automatically.
 You should confirm this.

+**Note:** I've noticed, that the automatic color change detection in prusa slicers is not perfect and sometimes makes mistakes.
+In particuar it mostly doesn't add a color change for the top most layer.

 If you use another slicer software or an older version of prusa slicer, you will have to add the color changes manually.
 Please check your slicer documentation for instructions on how to do this.

+##### A few words about filament

+There are various brands of filament available with different colors and translucency.
+In an ideal world, filament will be 100% opaque and you will have the perfectly colored filaments available for the flags you want to print.

+In reality though you will have a limited range of filament you own and colors look different based on what's underneath.
+A light blue will look darker if it's on top of a black layer than it would look if the layer below it was white.
+This could sometimes be exploited to your advantage.
+If you print white, orange, black, orange for example, you could achive two shades of orange.

+The example STL files available and generated represent the best I was able to achive with the colors I had available.
+As I bought more different colors of filament, I was able to revise some of them, making them look better.
+In order to remain backwards compatible, I introduced new versions of those flags and kept the old ones.

+You should print single test pieces first and experiment with the filament you own to see what looks best.
+Open the design in OpenSCAD and change the parameters accordingly.
+In most cases it's sufficient to change the color_array in the customizer.

 ##### Instructions for various flags